 If you will be traveling to other parts of Italy, your train will likely be departing from Termini station.
-Termini station is in the center of the city and from there you have plenty of options of city buses connecting to the rest of the city as well as metro transport.
+Termini station is in the center of the city and from there you have plenty of options for city buses connecting to the rest of the city as well as metro transport.

 The main historical center of the city is very walkable, but if you would like to venture to different neighborhoods outside of the center, the Roman bus and metro systems are terrific and well connected even throughout the night.

-4-5 Days in Rome Itinerary
+4 to 5 Days in Rome Itinerary

-In my opinion, the best way to start your Rome Itinerary is to begin in the historical center and then branch out to different neighborhoods and maybe even take a day trip or two depending on how much time you have.
+In my opinion, the best way to start your trip to Rome is to begin in the historical center and then branch out to different neighborhoods and maybe even take a day trip or two depending on how much time you have.
 Whether you have 4 days in Rome or more, this itinerary can easily be individualized to cater to your needs.